 The asset management division continues to explore and launch innovative new offerings to build on its established institutional and private client investment platforms.
-Total funds under management as at 31 December 2014 were £680 million.
+Total funds under management as at the date of this announcement were c. $\mathfrak{L}770$ million.